Joint Entrance Examination (Advanced) 2021

 Mock Test

-- The official mock test is made available to the candidates appearing for JEE Advanced.
+- The official mock test is made available to candidates appearing for JEE Advanced.

-- Candidates can take the Mock Test to understand the pattern of the examination and make themselves familiar with the interface.
+- Candidates can take the mock test to understand the exam pattern and familiarize themselves with the interface.

-- Mock test is for practice purpose only.
+- The mock test is for practice purposes only.

 Past Question Papers